 - Even though I bought ‘productize.co’ in 2018, I’ve been coaching founders for years.
 I’m so happy to see a couple of founders who I met for coffee or dinner chase their dreams and hit the big time in San Francisco.

 - When you hit the inevitable hard times, I’ll be right there next to you to dust you off and help get you back on your feet.

 - I love working with founders.
 I’ve consulted to and worked for big companies in the past, but it’s very hard to turn an oil tanker.
 A dinghy on the other hand…

-Please email me at alex at productize dot co and we can find some time to chat.
+If you’re interested in working together, email me at alex @ productize dot co and we can find some time to chat.